 When the remaining oil life is low, the CHANGE ENGINE OIL SOON message will appear on the display.
-See Engine Oil Messages \Leftrightarrow 139.
-You should change the oil as soon as you can.
-See Engine Oil \Leftrightarrow 269.
+See Engine Oil Messages \Rightarrow 132.
+Change the oil as soon as possible.
+See Engine Oil \Rightarrow 247.
 In addition to the engine oil life system monitoring the oil life, additional maintenance is recommended in the Maintenance Schedule.
-See Maintenance Schedule \Rightarrow 342.
+See Maintenance Schedule \Rightarrow 322.
 Remember, you must reset the OIL LIFE display yourself after each oil change.
 It will not reset itself.
 Also, be careful not to reset the OIL LIFE display accidentally at any time other than when the oil has just been changed.
 It cannot be reset accurately until the next oil change.
-To reset the engine oil life system, see Engine Oil Life System \Rightarrow 272.
+To reset the engine oil life system, see Engine Oil Life System \Rightarrow 250.